 Table of Contents

-Echidna was a half-snake half-woman monster, known as the Mother of Monsters in Greek mythology, so called because she gave birth to many of the mythical Greek monsters.
+Echidna was a half-snake half-woman monster, known as the Mother of Monsters in Greek mythology.
+She was called this because she gave birth to many of the mythical Greek monsters.
 Her husband was Typhon, the Father of All Monsters, also a dangerous and ferocious monster.

 Echidna is a somewhat obscure figure in Greek mythology.
-Not much is known about her except for what was established in TheogonyandThe Iliad, some of the oldest known records that describe her.
+Not much is known about her except for what is established in Hesiod’s Theogony and Homer’s Iliad, some of the oldest known records that describe her.
+Let’s take a closer look into her story.

 Who Was Echidna?

-Echidna’s exact origins aren’t known and there are several accounts of who her parents are.
+Echidna’s lineage varies according to different sources.
 In some accounts she’s said to be the daughter of the sea gods Phorcys and Ceto.
-In the Bibliotheca, it’s mentioned that her parents were Tartarus (Underworld) and Gaia (Earth).
-She is said to have been born in a cave and lived there on her own.
-This cave is supposedly in a region called Arima.
+According to the Bibliotheca, her parents were Tartarus (Underworld) and Gaia (Earth).
+She was born in a cave, supposedly in a region called Arima, and lived there on her own.

-Although she’s a monster, Echidna is described as being as beautiful as a nymph, with the torso of a beautiful woman.
+Echidna is often described with a dual nature: her upper half is that of a beautiful woman, while her lower half is that of a serpent or dragon.
 From the waist down she had either a double or single tail of a serpent.
 She had ferocious, monstrous characteristics, with poison that could easily kill her targets.
 Some sources say that she enjoyed the taste of human flesh.
-Echidna is supposedly immortal and doesn’t grow old or die.
+Echidna is supposedly immortal and doesn’t grow old or die, but there are some versions of her being killed.

 Echidna and Typhon